But Beautiful (song)

 "But Beautiful" is a popular song with music written by Jimmy Van Heusen, the lyrics by Johnny Burke.
 The song was published in 1947.

 One of five songs written by Burke and Van Heusen featured in the Paramount Pictures movie Road to Rio (1947), it was introduced by Bing Crosby and is also associated with his leading lady Dorothy Lamour.
-The song was a hit in 1948 for Frank Sinatra (reaching the No.14 spot), Bing Crosby (#20), Margaret Whiting (#21) and Art Lund (#25).
+The song was a hit in 1948 for Frank Sinatra (reaching the No. 14 spot), Bing Crosby (#20), Margaret Whiting (#21), and Art Lund (#25).

-The original key is G major and has the form A-B1-A-B2.
-Chick Corea recorded a piano solo version of it in the original key of G major, but it has been recorded in many different keys, including F major (later Sinatra), C major (Bill Evans and Stan Getz), D major (Tony Bennett and Lady Gaga), Billie Holiday (B-flat major) and Nat King Cole (E major).
 It is usually performed as a ballad.